 National Student Nurse Day is celebrated on May 8 as part of National Nurses Week.
 It’s a day to appreciate the courage of student nurses as they take on the highly challenging and competitive field of medicine.
 The nursing education that student nurses undergo is different from that of other students.
 Aside from theoretical learning in classes, student nurses apply their knowledge through practical experiences such as administering medications, charting, nursing care, and patient assignments.
 Student nurses can specialize in various nursing fields, including clinical nursing, burn care nursing, education, mental health nursing, nurse practitioner, and midwifery.
 Upon completion of their studies, student nurses have to take certification exams before becoming registered nurses.
-There are many scholarships for certified and uncertified student nurses available around the world to know more visit Scholaroo.
+There are many scholarships for certified and uncertified student nurses available around the world which you can learn more about by visiting Scholaroo.

 History of National Student Nurse Day